MumMumMum/CarND-PID-Control-Project-master/README.md

     Increase the D gain until the the oscillations go away (i.e. it's critically damped).
     Repeat steps 2 and 3 until increasing the D gain does not stop the oscillations.

-  Started with sebastins KP KI KD value increased Kp  until car is oscillation on tracke then increased Kd such we damp oscillations and then finally tried to make offset err to 0 using Ki.
+  Started with sebastins KP KI KD value increased Kp  until car is oscillation on track then increased Kd such we damp oscillations and then finally tried to make offset err to 0 using Ki.

   I got Kp = 0.2;
         Ki = 0.004;
         Kd = 5.01;
+Self Tuning using Twiddle:

    Then I started Twiddle to tune more.
    What was tricky in twiddle was there could not be for loop and while in here